alidcast/rogue.js/README.md

 *If you'd like to get started with Rogue now, we recommend you use [`@roguejs/app`](https://github.com/alidcastano/rogue.js/tree/master/packages/rogue-app) with your own custom build setup.
 Check out the [with-razzle](https://github.com/alidcastano/rogue.js/tree/master/examples/with-razzle) example to get started.*

 Each of the above packages holds its respective documentation inside its `README.md`.

-### Who is Rogue for?

-Rogue was built to make complex web apps simpler.
-We're able to do this by assuming that you're already using (or plan to use) two great techologies: React Router 4 and Apollo Graphql.
-If your application doesn't satisfy these needs, we recommend you to check out [Nextjs](https://github.com/zeit/next.js/) as an alternative.

 ### Index